Sebastián Abreu: Later years

-International
+International career

 Abreu played for Uruguay at the 2002 FIFA World Cup – three matches – and the 1997, 2007 and 2011 Copa América editions, netting twice in the latter.
 He made his debut for the national side on 17 July 1996 in a friendly with China, going on to earn 70 caps.

 On 27 May 2010, Abreu stood only five goals short of Uruguayan all-time goalscoring record, held by Héctor Scarone for 79 years.
 He was selected for the 2010 World Cup in South Africa, where he appeared three times as a substitute; in the quarter-finals against Ghana he scored the decisive penalty shootout attempt (1–1 after 120 minutes), a Panenka to send his team to the semi-finals for the first time in 40 years.

 Coaching career

 On 26 April 2019, Abreu was announced as the interim manager of Santa Tecla on an initial one-and-a-half month spell, with the parties holding the option open of keeping him as a player-coach or just as a player afterwards.
 He won the Copa El Salvador four days later, defeating Audaz 1–0 in the final.

 In December 2019, Abreu was appointed player-coach at Boston River ahead of the upcoming campaign in the Uruguayan Primera División.
 He resigned from the last-placed club the following 9 November.

 Abreu was named manager of Bolivian Primera División side Always Ready on 30 January 2022.
 On 1 March, he left by mutual consent.

 On 25 May 2022, Abreu was appointed at Paysandú in the Uruguayan Primera División Amateur.

+On 30 May 2024, Abreu became the head coach of Dorados.

+On 30 April 2025, Liga MX club Tijuana announced Abreu as their new head coach.